Member states of the United Nations: Observers

-The Sovereign Military Order of Malta, which is not a sovereign state but an entity, has observer status at the UN and maintains diplomatic relations with 107 countries.
+The Sovereign Military Order of Malta (not to be confused with the Republic of Malta, a UN member state), which is not a sovereign state but an entity, has observer status at the UN and maintains diplomatic relations with 113 countries.

 A number of states were also granted observer status before being admitted to the UN as full members.
 The most recent case of an observer state becoming a member state was Switzerland, which was admitted in 2002.

 A European Union institution, the European Commission, was granted observer status at the UNGA through Resolution 3208 in 1974.
 The Treaty of Lisbon in 2009 resulted in the delegates being accredited directly to the EU.
-It was accorded full rights in the General Assembly, bar the right to vote and put forward candidates, via UNGA Resolution A/RES/65/276 on 10 May 2011.
+It was accorded full rights in the General Assembly, bar the right to vote and put forward candidates, via UNGA Resolution A/RES/65/276 on 3 May 2011.
 It is the only non-state party to over 50 multilateral conventions, and has participated in every way except for having a vote in a number of UN conferences.